tonymm81/jopunSivu/README.md

 ## version 104
 - Added node mailer contact form to contact us site.
 I also add in index page some text about machines and some description about start him self.
 - In index.ts we have to modify the node mailer and also make some style changes to site.

+## version 105
+- I add the fin eng translate button to page.
+This how the user can change the site language.
+- there is also nodemailer and node fetch added on index.ts.
+There is also added a route, where we handle the language change.